manthri-kumar/Sanjeevani/README.md

+Sanjeevani – Meta File
-Sanjeevani – Full-Stack Healthcare Web Application Setup Guide Project Overview
+Project Overview

-Sanjeevani is a healthcare web platform developed using React (frontend) and Node.js with MySQL (backend).
+Sanjeevani is a full-stack healthcare web application developed using React.js, Node.js, and MySQL.
-It integrates patients, doctors, pharmacies, and blood banks into a single system — allowing users to search for doctors, order medicines, locate nearby blood banks, and manage healthcare needs digitally.
+It connects patients, pharmacies, and blood banks through a unified online platform, providing access to essential healthcare services anytime, anywhere.

+The system allows users to:

+Register and log in securely using a login form (username and password).

+Search for nearby ambulances using the Google Maps API.

+Order medicines online and manage a shopping cart.

+Locate nearby blood banks based on location and blood group.

-This guide provides step-by-step instructions to run the project locally for evaluation and demonstration.
+This document provides the instructions to run the software and lists all prerequisites and dependencies required to execute the project successfully.

 Prerequisites

-Before starting, ensure you have the following installed on your system:
+Before running the project, ensure the following are installed on your system:

+Software Requirements

 Node.js (version 16 or above)